-At Orange Intrapreneurs Studio, the time to get ready to scale corresponds roughly to the end of the incubation, and the execution of exit strategies: the hand-over to a business unit, the creation of a new Orange business unit, or the spin-of to separate start-up, for examples.
+At Orange Intrapreneurs Studio, the time to get ready to scale corresponds roughly to the end of the incubation, and the execution of exit strategies: it might be the hand-over to a business unit, the creation of a new Orange business line, or the spin-of to a separate start-up, for examples.

 The 9 squares of the Scale-Up Canvas can be sorted in 4 main thematic:

 - Updating the value proposition and crossing the chasm –> corresponding to value proposition, and customers segments squares;

 - Industrializing the product / service / business processes –> channels, customer relationships, activities, resources, and partners squares;

 - Updating the organization for scale-up –> resources, and partners square;

 - Transitioning the Start-up Management System to a Business Management System –> activities, revenues, and costs squares.

 For each thematic, we have listed a list of items that the intrapreneur should have in his radar:

 - Have you validated the MVP (Minimum Viable Product) and demonstrated Product / Market Fit, tweaking the product to reach stability , and gain a significant number of customers : this a pre-requisite before scaling;